hyperledger-labs/microfab/README.md

 ## What Fabric version does Microfab use?

-The main branch supports the current LTS release of Fabric; the main docker image and binaries published are for the current Fabric LTS.

-There is (will be) an beta branch that will target the development stream of Fabric - that may or may not work of course.
+The idea is to have branches per release of Fabric.

+- `fabric-2.5` is Microfab using the 2.5 LTS for example. (and this is the default branch)
+- `fabric-2.4` uses thes (non-LTS) Fabric 2.4
+- `beta-3.0` will start to use Fabric 3.0 when it starts to become available

 ## Reference